DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## The `print()` function

-Many of our programs will contain code of the form
+Many of our programs contain code like
 ```python
 In [7]: print(z)
 0.6666666666666666
 ```
 Evidently what this has done is display the value of `z`, namely `0.6666666666666666`.
 This is really helpful, because Python typically computes what we ask it to compute, but doesn't report the answer back to us.
 That's how Python -- and other languages -- typically work.
 If we want to report the result, we need to say so.

 The simplest way to do this is with the print function.
-The print function displays whatever we include in parentheses after the word print:  for example, ``print(x)`.
+The print function displays whatever we include in parentheses after the word print:  for example, `print(x)`.
 If we want to print more than one thing, we separate them with commas; for example, `print(x, y)`.
 That's the **general structure of functions** in Python:  a function name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.
 We usually refer to the `print()` function, with parentheses, to remind ourselves that it requires input of some kind.

 As we have seen, if we want to verify the calculation of `z`, we can type `print(z)` in the IPython console.
 If we want to print all the calculations from the previous section, we could type `print(x, y, z)`:
 ```python